 Responsibilities and Duties

-The Committee is responsible for organizing domestic and international recreational trips for Club members in accordance with the Club's Code of Ethics and Committee Guidelines that pertain to travel.
+The Committee is dedicated to researching, mounting, and promoting high quality, educational, and economic domestic and international recreational trips for Club members and guests in accordance with the Club’s Code of Ethics and Committee Guidelines that pertain to travel.

 Chair: Fay Iudicello - firstname.lastname@example.org

-- The chair forms a committee with the approval of the President and submits a list of committee members and telephone numbers to the President's office.
+- The Chair forms a Committee with the approval of the President and submits a list of Committee members and email addresses to the President’s Office.

-- The Committee should arrange for regular publicity in the Wire and on the Web site.
-It should design a poster and order it through the Banquet Manager.
+- The Committee should arrange for regular publicity in the WIRE, on the Travel Committee webpage, and in other venues as appropriate.